ABOUT cooks beach

 Over the years, Cooks Beach has become a popular holiday destination due to its close proximity to Auckland, Hamilton and Tauranga (all within a 2.5 hour drive).
 Normally a quiet seaside community in the low season, during New Zealand's summer months (December - February), the population of Cooks Beach swells as people occupy their holiday homes.
 In the shoulder months of March, April, October and November, the area also sees many international tourists exploring the wider region in Campervans and Motorhomes.
-Some major attractions within easy distance from Cooks Beach are Hot Water Beach, the start of the Cathedral Cove walkway in Hahei and the passenger ferry across to Whitianga (the largest town in the area).
+Some major attractions within easy distance from Cooks Beach are Hot Water Beach, the start of the Cathedral Cove walkway in Hahei and the passenger ferry across to Whitianga (the main town in the area).

 Due to its location, Cooks Beach is relatively sheltered from the open ocean and doesn't see the big surf or rips that you find on other beaches around this coastline.
 Because of this, and also due to its sheer size, it offers one of the best swimming beaches in the area.
 Even with the large number of people in the area over summer, you can always find a great spot to set up for the day.
 In winter time, the pace slows right down and you can often find you're the only one on the whole beach!

 Within strolling distance from the beach are the local Cooks Beach shops - perfect for grabbing some fish and chips, a coffee or an ice cream.
 For those already "sold" on the area, there is also a local Richardson's Real Estate office for you to browse the properties for sale in the area.